Jennifer Runge, Executive Director

-To Contact Courtney:
+To contact Courtney:

-Kristen Ribich, VictimWitness Advocate at NAU:
+Kristen Ribich, Victim/Witness Advocate at VWS' Satellite Office-NAU

 "My initial interest in human rights sparked my passion for supporting those in crisis.
 It is in moments of crisis that we may truly see the endurance and strength of humanity.
 I feel privileged to be a part of an agency that values crisis response and victim advocacy."